 There are two modes in which 5G networks are deployed.
 These are standalone or 5G SA mode and non-standalone or 5G NSA mode.
 Both refer to two different 5G deployment architectures and each has its different specific network configurations, capabilities, and limitations.
-Hence, from the perspective of end users, including smartphone consumers and users, knowing whether their device supports either or both 5G SA and 5G NSA modes is important to ensure full maximization of existing or available 5G network infrastructure.
+Hence, from the perspective of end users, including smartphone consumers and users, knowing whether their device and network support either or both 5G SA and 5G NSA modes is important to ensure full maximization of existing or available 5G network infrastructure.

 What is the Difference Between Standalone and Non-Standalone Modes in 5G Technology: Understanding 5G SA and 5G NSA Modes